UCLOrengoGroup/cath-todo/README.md

 * please check whether a similar issue already exists before creating a new one
 * if a similar issue does exist, please add ```+1``` to let us know you consider this important

+## FAQ

+### I have an issue, but I'm new to GitHub - what do I do?

+ * sign up to get a GitHub account (it's free and useful)
+ * click the "Issues" tab
+ * scan through the existing issues to check this issue doesn't already exist
+ * click the "New Issue" button
+ * provide as much detail as you can

 ## About CATH

 http://cathdb.info